Suddenly Last Summer: 1958 original New York production

+1958 original London production

+The play's London debut was presented, under club conditions, at the Arts Theatre on September 16, 1958, running until October 11.
+(The venue, though situated in the West End, was a club and therefore not technically a West End theatre.)
+Directed, like the off Broadway production, by Herbert Machiz, it was coupled once again with Something Unspoken, with the cast headed by Patricia Neal as Catherine, Beatrix Lehmann as Mrs. Venable and David Cameron as Dr Cukrowicz.
+The set was by Stanley Moore, the costumes by Michael Ellis, and the music by Ned Rorem.

 1959 film

-The film version was released by Columbia Pictures, in 1959, starring Elizabeth Taylor, Katharine Hepburn, and Montgomery Clift; it was directed by Joseph L. Mankiewicz from a screenplay by Gore Vidal and Williams.
-The movie differed greatly from the stage version, adding many scenes, characters, and subplots.
+The film version was released by Columbia Pictures in 1959, starring Elizabeth Taylor, Katharine Hepburn and Montgomery Clift; it was directed by Joseph L. Mankiewicz from a screenplay by Gore Vidal and Williams.
+The movie differs greatly from the stage version, adding many scenes, characters and subplots.
 The Hollywood Production Code forced the filmmakers to cut out the explicit references to homosexuality.

-The movie received three Academy Awards nominations: Hepburn and Taylor were both nominated for Best Actress in a Leading Role, and it was also up for Best Art Direction-Set Decoration, Black-and-White.
+The film received three Academy Award nominations: Hepburn and Taylor were both nominated for Best Actress in a Leading Role, and it was also up for Best Art Direction-Set Decoration, Black-and-White.